Everything You Need to Know About Cribbage

 The gameplay

-The players will then take turns in placing cards separately, but their values will be combined and counted together.
+The players will then take turns placing cards separately, but their values will be combined and counted together.
 All the cards have the same value as the number they have, except Jacks, Queens, and Kings – their value is 10.
 An Ace has a value of one.

-Players will then lay the cards in turns declaring their summed values until the count reaches 31.
+Players will then lay the cards in turns, declaring their summed values until the count reaches 31.
 If there are no cards to be played without exceeding 31, a player must say “Go” and allow the opponent to play if possible.

 If none of the players can lay down a card without exceeding 31, the count then goes to zero.
 The game continues until all the cards from the players’ hands are used.